At a Glance

 | Alco North Shore Lots | $15-35 (normal) | Many closed for draft.
 Check availability. |

-| Downtown Garages (6th & Penn area) | $50-100+ | Charged $50 for Taylor Swift.
-Draft will be more. |
+| Downtown Garages (6th & Penn area) | $100-250+ | North Shore lots were $50 for Taylor Swift.
+Draft will be much more. |

 | South Side street parking | Free-$5 | Walk across 10th Street Bridge (~20 min) or take bus. |